Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-oath/uri-string-format.md

 ### Issuer

-The issuer parameter is a string value indicating the provider or service the credential is associated with.
+The issuer parameter is an optional string value indicating the provider or service the credential is associated with.
 It is URL-encoded according to [RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986).

 Valid values corresponding to the label examples above would be: